An Educational Savings Account might make sense

 Generally, distributions from a Coverdell ESA are tax-free and excluded from the beneficiary’s income if they are less than the qualified education expenses for the year.
 If the distribution exceeds the qualified expenses, then the distributed earnings will be considered taxable income and a 10% tax may be added.

 • Additional tax: Any distributed earnings not used for qualified education expenses and included in beneficiary’s income are subject to a 10% tax.
 Exceptions that apply include beneficiary death or disability or the receipt of certain scholarships.

-• Effect on financial aid eligibility: If the Coverdell ESA is owned by the parent of a dependent student, then the impact on the eligibility for financial aid is low.
-When the account owner is the student, this has high impact on the financial aid eligibility.
-In the financial aid determination process, the tax-free distributions from the Coverdell ESA are not counted as income to either the parent or the student.
+Effect on financial aid eligibility: If the parent of a dependent student owns the Coverdell ESA, then the impact on the eligibility for financial aid is low.
+When the account owner is the student, this has a high impact on the eligibility of financial assistance.
+In the determination of the financial assistance process, the tax-free distributions from the Coverdell ESA are not counted as income to either the parent or the student.

 • Impact on federal bankruptcy: Federal bankruptcy law can protect a portion or all of the assets in a Coverdell ESA from creditors.

 • Future federal legislative changes: Most of the provisions affecting Coverdell ESAs under the Economic Growth and Tax Relief Reconciliation Act (EGTRRA) of 2001, will expire after 2010 when prior law will be reinstated.